 If your product includes in-product purchase, subscriptions, virtual currency, billing functionality or captures financial information, the following requirements apply:

 You must use the Microsoft Store in-product purchase API to sell digital items or services that are consumed or used within your product.
 Your product may enable users to consume previously purchased digital content or services, but must not direct users to a purchase mechanism other than the Microsoft Store in-product purchase API.

-In-product offerings sold in your product cannot be converted to any legally valid currency (e.g. USD, Euro, etc.) or any physical goods or services.
+In-product offerings sold in your product cannot be converted to any legally valid currency (for example, USD, Euro, etc.) or any physical goods or services.